 Local protest groups applied to the Planning Court, which is part of the Administrative Court (High Court), for permission to challenge the SoS’s decisions under section 288 of the Town and Country Planning Act 1990 (TCPA 1990) by way of Judicial Review.

 The Planning Court (High Court) considered the planning evidence and merits considered in the inquiry held by the inspector who recommended that the SoS grant the planning permissions and the grounds to be argued by the Local Protest Groups.

 However, the Court dismissed the applications for both sites by refusing to grant permission for judicial review on the basis that none of the claimant’s grounds to be argued were made out in substance.

 Although Cuadrilla’s planning permissions are not the first to be granted since 2012, it is the strongest indication yet that the shale gas industry has the government’s support in moving towards the commercial production of shale gas.
 It will also be the first time that horizontal shale gas wells will be drilled in England.

 Cuadrilla’s CEO, Francis Egan, reportedly welcomed the Planning Court’s decision and indicated that the drilling rig for the wells is expected to arrive within weeks, while fracking is not expected to begin until later in summer 2017.

 • R (Preston New Road Action Group and others) v Secretary of State and others EWHC 808 (Admin).

 • Fracking activists in Lancashire lose high court bid to stop drilling, The Guardian, 12 April 2017.

-If you are affected by a CPO, fracking, HS2 or other local developments, contact our Manchester CPO Solicitors on 0161 820 8888 or London CPO Solicitors on 0207 592 0806 for a free no obligation half hour consultation.
+If you are affected by a CPO, fracking, HS2 or other local developments visit our CPO page or contact our Manchester CPO Solicitors on 0161 820 8888 or London CPO Solicitors on 0207 592 0806 for a free no obligation half hour consultation.
 Nationwide Coverage.